filecoin-project/specs/src/algorithms/expected_consensus.md

 title: "Expected Consensus"
 ---

+{{<label expected_consensus>}}
 ## Algorithm

 Expected Consensus (EC) is a probabilistic Byzantine fault-tolerant consensus protocol.
 At a high level, it operates by running a leader election every round in which, on expectation, one participant may be eligible to submit a block.
 EC guarantees that this winner will be anonymous until they reveal themselves by submitting a proof of their election (we call this proof an `Election Proof`).
 All valid blocks submitted in a given round form a `Tipset`.
 Every block in a Tipset adds weight to its chain.
 The 'best' chain is the one with the highest weight, which is to say that the fork choice rule is to choose the heaviest known chain.
 For more details on how to select the heaviest chain, see [Chain Selection](#chain-selection).

-EC is called by the {{<sref storage_power_consensus>}} subsystem in order to run a new round of leader election and validate incoming blocks' election proofs.
+EC is accessible by the {{<sref storage_power_consensus>}} subsystem and provides it with the following facilities:
+- Access to verifiable randomness for the protocol, derived from the ticket chain.
+- Running and verifying leader elections for block generation.
+- Access to a weighting function enabling a choice of which chains to extend.
+- Access to the most recently finalized tipset available to all protocol participants.

-{{<label secret_leader_election>}}
+{{<label tickets>}}
-## Secret Leader Election

-Expected Consensus is a consensus protocol that works by electing a miner from a weighted set in proportion to their power.
-In the case of Filecoin, participants and powers are drawn from the storage [power table](storage-market.md#the-power-table), where power is equivalent to storage provided through time.

-Leader Election in Expected Consensus must be Secret, Fair and Verifiable.
-This is achieved through the use of randomness used to run the election.
-In the case of Filecoin's EC, the blockchain tracks an independent ticket chain.
-These tickets are used as randomness inputs for Leader Election.
-Every block generated references an `ElectionProof` derived from a past ticket.
-The ticket chain is extended by the miner who generates a new ticket with each attempted election.

-### Tickets
+## Tickets

 One may think of leader election in EC as a verifiable lottery, in which participants win in proportion to the power they have within the network.